 A weekend at a bed and breakfast inn can make the perfect gift for your partner by treating them to a romantic getaway or make for that perfect weekend escape.
 If your feeling inspired, read on and explore your options for rest and relaxation in the Historic Gainesville Downtown Bed and Breakfast district.

 Gainesville’s bed and breakfasts are filled with character and history, beautiful gardens and relaxing fountains, innkeepers who love hosting guests and giving personalized recommendations, themed rooms with modern amenities, and impressive home-cooked breakfasts.

-The bed and breakfast inns in the downtown district (as well as the nearby hotels) are just a sweet stroll away from excellent restaurants such as Mark’s Prime Steakhouse, Dragonfly Sushi & Sake Company, or The Leaning Pig.
+The bed and breakfast inns in the downtown district (as well as the nearby hotels) are just a sweet stroll away from excellent restaurants such as Mark’s Prime Steakhouse or Dragonfly Sushi & Sake Company.
 Enjoy a delectable meal and then grab a coffee at Wyatt’s Coffee.
 Explore the record collection at Hear it Again Records, or take in a play or movie at the historic Hippodrome Theatre.
-You could also make your way a ½ mile south on SE 2nd Street to experience one of downtown’s gems, Depot Park, which is home to Box Car Beer & Wine Garden, Cade Museum for Creativity and Invention and the Gainesville to Hawthorne Rail to Trail.
-If you enjoy breweries, Big Top Brewing Company and First Magnitude Brewing Company are also close by.
+You could also make your way a ½ mile south on SE 2nd Street to experience one of downtown’s gems, Depot Park, home to Box Car Beer & Wine Garden, Cade Museum for Creativity and Invention and the Gainesville to Hawthorne Rail to Trail.
+If you enjoy craft breweries, Big Top Brewing Company and First Magnitude Brewing Company are also close by.